-Romania: Midia offshore gas project in Black Sea- BSOG asks for fair taxation21.
-September 2020. / SEE Energy News
+Romania: Midia offshore gas project in Black Sea- BSOG asks for fair taxation, SEE Energy News

 The Black Sea Oil & Gas (BSOG) company, controlled by US group Carlyle, is preparing to start gas production at its Midia project in the Romanian Black Sea next year.
 Thus, it would become the first company extracting Black Sea gas since OMV Petrom and ExxonMobil have not yet reached final investment decision on their Neptune Deep project.